nuxt-community/nuxt-generate-cluster/README.md

 ## Setup
 - Install from npm `npm install --save nuxt-generate-cluster@1.0.0-rc11` or `yarn add nuxt-generate-cluster@1.0.0-rc11`

-The version of this package is in sync with nuxt's version, use the correct version as your dependency
+The version of this package is in sync with Nuxt's version, use the correct version as your dependency to make sure the generate command supports the latest Nuxt.js features.

 - Configure the generate options in `nuxt.config.js`
 ```js